 That’s pretty much all I knew about psychedelics until I picked up Michael Pollan’s latest book, How To Change Your Mind: What the New Science of Psychedelics Teaches Us About Consciousness, Addiction, Depression, and Transcendence.
 He serves up a modern history of these substances, a first-hand account of their use, and a bit of neuroscience to explain their effects.

 Scientific research on psychedelics started in the mid-20th Century after a Swiss biochemist by the name of Albert Hoffmann synthesized LSD in 1938.
 He was searching for pharmaceutical relief for those with terminal illness or psychiatric disorders.
-His invention did not gain much traction until he took at second look at it in in 1943.
+His invention did not gain much traction until he took a second look at it in 1943.
 He used himself as a test subject and realized that he had something very powerful on his hands.
 In 1958, he identified the active ingredient in psychedelic mushrooms (psilocybin) and devised a mechanism to synthesize it.

 Psychedelics were used successfully in the 1950s and 1960s in controlled settings to treat addiction, depression, obsessive compulsive disorder, schizophrenia, autism, and end-of-life anxiety.
-Forty thousand people participated in clinic trials, and thousands of peer-reviewed scientific papers were published.
+Forty thousand people participated in clinical trials, and thousands of peer-reviewed scientific papers were published.
 Unfortunately, all of the countercultural baggage associated with psychedelics put the kibosh on funded laboratory research.

 For the next 25 years, psychedelic experimentation went underground.
 A dedicated group of practitioners continued to deploy these substances to help their patients.
 They acknowledged the importance of “set and setting” in delivering experiences that would prove forwarding.
 They knew that psychedelics had expectancy effects – i.e., one tended to have the experience for which one was primed.
 As such, patients had to be screened carefully, and trained guides needed to provide suitable instructions prior to administering the drug.
 Treatment rooms were appropriately pleasing with soothing sights, sounds, and smells abounding.
 And patients were told that they would not be left unattended during any part of their experience.